Changing ClickHouse® settings at the server level

 yc managed-clickhouse cluster update-config --help -

-Provide the arguments as needed:
+Set the parameter values as needed:

 yc managed-clickhouse cluster update-config <cluster_name_or_ID> \ --set <parameter_1_name>=<value_1>,...